Docker Security ScanningEstimated reading time: 7 minutes

 Docker Cloud and Docker Hub can scan images in private repositories to verify that they are free from known security vulnerabilities or exposures, and report the results of the scan for each image tag.

 Docker Security Scanning is available as an add-on to Docker hosted private repositories on both Docker Cloud and Docker Hub.
 The feature is available as a free preview for private repository subscribers for a limited time.
-You can opt-in to begin using the service from the Plan page.

 During the free period, Docker Security Scanning scans the three most recently updated tags in each of your private repositories.
 You can push an update to an older tag to trigger a scan.
 The scan runs on each new image push, and updates the scan results when new information comes in from the CVE databases.

 You can also view scan results for Official Images on Docker Hub if you are logged in.

 Once you opt-in to the Docker Security Scanning and the scan process completes, you can view the scan results for your private repos.